CartoDB/observatory-extension/doc/measures_functions.md

 #### Example

-Add a Measure to an empty column based on point locations in your table
+Add a Measure to an empty numeric column based on point locations in your table

 ```SQL
 UPDATE tablename SET local_male_population = OBS_GetUSCensusMeasure(the_geom, 'Male Population')